 - You’ve had your tooth filled and need to protect the filling especially where a considerable chunk of the tooth is missing.

-- You have severely stained or misshapen teeth and want to improve their look
+- You have severely stained or misshapen teeth and want to improve their appearance.

-Dental crowns typically require two appointments.
-During the first appointment, our dentist will examine your teeth to determine whether they’re in good shape to get a crown.
-If you’re getting a crown to restore a tooth that’s damaged by decay, the dentist may recommend getting a root canal treatment first.
+Typically, dental crowns require two appointments.
+Our dentist will examine your teeth during the first appointment to see if they’re in good enough shape for a crown.
+You may need a root canal before you can get a crown to restore a tooth damaged by decay.

 Caring for Your Dental Crowns